Nikola Jović: Miami Heat (2022–present)

 In April 2022, Jović declared for the 2022 NBA draft.
-On 23 June 2022, Jović attended the 2022 NBA draft held at the Barclays Center in Brooklyn, New York.
+On 23 June 2022, Jović attended the NBA draft held at the Barclays Center in Brooklyn, New York.
 He was selected with the 27th overall pick by the Miami Heat in the Draft.
-Jović officially signed a multi-year rookie scale contract with the Heat on 2 July 2022.
-In July 2022, he joined the Heat for the NBA Summer League.
+Jović officially signed a multi-year rookie scale contract with the Heat on 2 July.
+In July, he joined the Heat for the NBA Summer League.

-On October 23, 2022, Jović was suspended for one game without pay for leaving the bench during an altercation between the Heat and the Toronto Raptors the night before.
-He was assigned to the NBA G League on December 30, 2022.
+On 23 October 2022, Jović was suspended for one game without pay for leaving the bench during an altercation between the Heat and the Toronto Raptors the night before.
+He was assigned to the NBA G League on 30 December.
+Jović made the 2023 NBA Finals but the Heat lost the series in 5 games to the Denver Nuggets.

+On February 13, 2024, Jović scored a career-high 24 points, with 7 rebounds, in a 123–97 win against the Milwaukee Bucks.

+Jović made 46 appearances (10 starts) for Miami during the 2024–25 NBA season, averaging 10.7 points, 3.9 rebounds, and 2.8 assists.
+On April 28, 2025, during the first round of the playoffs, Jović recorded 24 points, five rebounds and two steals in a 138–83 Game 4 loss against the Cleveland Cavaliers, eliminating the Heat from the playoffs.

+On October 3, 2025, the Miami Heat announced that they had signed Jović to a $62.4 million rookie contract extension.

 National team career

 Jović missed the 2019 FIBA U16 European Championship in Udine, Italy due to a right arm injury.

 In July 2021, Jović was a member of the Serbia U19 national team at the FIBA Under-19 Basketball World Cup.
 Over seven tournament games, he averaged 18.1 points, 8.3 rebounds, and 2.9 assists per game.
 He was named to the all-tournament team.

 In February 2022, Jović made his debut for the Serbia national team at the 2023 FIBA World Cup Qualifiers, at the age of 18.
 Initially at the preliminary Serbia roster for EuroBasket 2022, Jović was cut from the squad due to disapproval of the Heat.

+In August 2023, Jović played for the Serbia national team at the 2023 FIBA World Cup.
+He averaged 10.1 points, 3.0 rebounds and 2.6 assists over eight games helping Serbia win the silver medal.
+He won the bronze medal at the 2024 Summer Olympics with Serbia.